SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

   - *On each alarm update with increases severity*: A read alarm will only become unread again if its severity is increased by an update.

-- **Keep track of the full history of a correlated alarm**: Available from DataMiner 9.6.1 onwards.
-If this option is selected, the entire alarm tree will be shown for a correlated alarm in the Alarm Console.
+- **Keep track of the full history of a correlated alarm**: If this option is selected, the entire alarm tree will be shown for a correlated alarm in the Alarm Console.
 Otherwise, only the most recent alarm will be displayed, and its sources will be displayed underneath.
 By default, this option is selected.

 - **Configure Alarm Console**: With this setting you can configure the tabs in the Alarm Console for the different sides of the Cube.